SeldonIO/alibi/doc/source/overview/high_level.md

 - If choosing an anchor close to a decision boundary the method may require a very large number of samples from
 $\mathcal{D}(z|A)$ and $\mathcal{D}(z|A')$ in order to distinguish two anchors $A$ and $A'$.
 - High dimensional feature spaces such as images need to be reduced.
-Typically, this is done by segmenting the image into superpixels but the choice of algorithm used to obtain the superpixels has an effect on the anchor obtained.
+Typically, this is done by segmenting the image into superpixels.
+The choice of algorithm used to obtain the superpixels has an effect on the anchor obtained.
 - Practitioners need to make a number of choices with respect to parameters and domain specific setup.
 For instance the precision threshold or the method by which we sample $\mathcal{D}(z|A)$.
 Fortunately alibi provides default settings for a lot of specific data-types.